Steps to take at the time of delivery to protect against loss:

 - Product must be clean, unused and in its original packaging.

-- Return shipping costs are the responsibility of the buyer.
+- Returns and Re-shipments shipping costs are the responsibility of the buyer

-- Items must be sent within 5 days from delivery.
+- Returns must be requested within the next 48 hrs from delivery.

 - Refunds will only be issued to the original credit card used when placing the order.